amanthoufeeq/JustDial-Automation-Java-Selenium/README.md

 # 🚗 JustDial Automation Framework

-This project is a comprehensive automation framework built using **Java**, **Selenium WebDriver**, and **Cucumber (BDD)** to simulate and validate a user journey on the JustDial website.
-It demonstrates real-world automation scenarios such as service discovery, form validation, menu navigation, and multi-browser testing.
+This project is a comprehensive automation framework built using **Java**, **Selenium WebDriver**, **Cucumber (BDD)**, **and TestNG Framework **, to simulate and validate a user journey on the JustDial website.
+It demonstrates real-world automation scenarios such as service discovery, form validation, menu navigation, and cross-browser testing.

 ---